-Steinman test can be used to diagnose the meniscal lesions of the knee joint.
+Steinman test is a knee meniscus test that can be used to diagnose the meniscal lesions of the knee joint.

 See Also: McMurray Test | Meniscus Tear